 How does NoiseAssist differ from an automixer?

 NoiseAssist is vastly different from an automixer.
 Well-designed automixers such as Dugan or MixAssist are very effective for reducing noise build-up due to multiple open microphones – the automixer attenuates the entire audio signal for a given microphone.
 This per-microphone attenuation is termed “off-attenuation” – it is a simple but effective technique.
 This is quite different from true “Noise Reduction” or “Noise Suppression” like NoiseAssist, in which the audio signal for speech and the signal for background noise are treated independently through advanced signal processing techniques.
-NoiseAssist is very effective on just one microphone input, or it can be applied to the left or right mix bus.
+NoiseAssist is very effective on just one microphone input, or it can be applied to the bus.

 Can NoiseAssist be used at the same time as MixAssist or Dugan Automix?